Nirogacestat Receives European Approval for Treatment of Desmoid Tumors

 Nirogacestat (Ogsiveo) has received marketing authorization from the European Commission (EC) for the treatment of adult patients with progressing desmoid tumors requiring systemic therapy, according to a news release from the drug’s developer, SpringWorks Therapeutics.1

 After a median follow-up of 15.9 months, nirogacestat exhibited a Kaplan-Meier–estimated median progression-free survival (PFS) that was not estimable (NE) vs 15.1 months (95% CI, 8.4-NE) with placebo.
-This translated to a reduction in the risk of disease progression or death of 71% with the investigational agent (HR, 0.29; 95% CI, 0.15-0.55; P <.001).
-The event-free survival (EFS) rates of the respective arms at 1- and 2-years were 85% (95% CI, 73%-92%) vs 53% (95% CI, 40%-64%) and 76% (95% CI, 61%-87%) vs 44% (95% CI, 32%-56%), respectively.
+This translated to a reduction in the risk of disease progression or death of 71% with the investigational agent (HR, 0.29; 95% CI, 0.15-0.55; P < .001).
+The event-free survival rates of the respective arms at 1 and 2 years were 85% (95% CI, 73%-92%) vs 53% (95% CI, 40%-64%) and 76% (95% CI, 61%-87%) vs 44% (95% CI, 32%-56%), respectively.

 Additional findings revealed that subgroup analyses for PFS showed generally consistent results across prespecified subgroups, including sex, tumor location, focality, treatment status, previous treatments received, genetic mutation status, and history of familial adenomatous polyposis.

-The median best percent change in tumor size on at least 3 years of treatment was –51.3% (range, –100% to 2%) with nirogacestat.
-On at least 4 years of treatment, the median change was –75.8% (range, –100% to 2%).
+The median best percentage change in tumor size with at least 3 years of treatment was –51.3% (range, –100% to 2%) with nirogacestat.
+With at least 4 years of treatment, the median change was –75.8% (range, –100% to 2%).

 “Desmoid tumors can have a profound impact on [patients’] lives and are difficult to manage due to their invasive nature and high rates of recurrence.
-Until now, there have been no approved medicines in Europe,” Bernd Kasper, MD, PhD, professor at the University of Heidelberg Mannheim Cancer Center in Mannheim, Germany, and principal investigator of the phase 3 DeFi trial, said in the news release.1 “[Nirogacestat] is a highly innovative therapy with efficacy data demonstrating both meaningful antitumor activity and a significant improvement in desmoid tumor symptoms, including a significant reduction in pain, which is the most debilitating symptom reported by patients.”
+Until now, there have been no approved medicines in Europe,” Bernd Kasper, MD, PhD, professor at the University of Heidelberg Mannheim Cancer Center in Germany and principal investigator of the phase 3 DeFi trial, said in the news release.1 “[Nirogacestat] is a highly innovative therapy with efficacy data demonstrating both meaningful antitumor activity and a significant improvement in desmoid tumor symptoms, including a significant reduction in pain, which is the most debilitating symptom reported by patients.”

-Patients enrolled in the nirogacestat or placebo arms had a median age of 33.5 years (range, 18-73) vs 34.5 years (range, 18-76), and most were female (64% vs 65%).
-Additionally, most patients in the respective arms were White (91% vs 75%), non-Hispanic or Latino (96% vs 76%), and based in the US or Canada (63% vs 74%).
+Patients enrolled in the nirogacestat or placebo arms had a median age of 33.5 years (range, 18-73) vs 34.5 years (range, 18-76), and most were women (64% vs 65%).
+Additionally, most patients in the respective arms were White (91% vs 75%), not Hispanic or Latino (96% vs 76%), and based in the US or Canada (63% vs 74%).
 Furthermore, most patients in each arm had extra-abdominal tumors (76% vs 75%), had tumors localized to a single region (61% vs 57%), and had somatic mutations (74% vs 74%).

-The median target-tumor size per RECIST v1.1 criteria was 91.6 mm (IQR, 64.7-134.1) with nirogacestat vs 115.70 mm (IQR, 73.5-161.7) with placebo.
-A total of 74% vs 81% of the respective arms were refractory to or experienced disease recurrence after a previous line of therapy, with a median of 2 (range, 0-14) and 2 (range, 0-19) prior lines of therapy in each arm.
+The median target-tumor size per RECIST v1.1 criteria was 91.6 mm (IQR, 64.7-134.1) with nirogacestat vs 115.7 mm (IQR, 73.5-161.7) with placebo.
+A total of 74% vs 81% of the respective arms had refractory disease or experienced disease recurrence after a previous line of therapy, with a median of 2 (range, 0-14) and 2 (range, 0-19) prior lines of therapy in each arm.
 The most common prior treatments in the nirogacestat or placebo arms included surgery (44% vs 61%), chemotherapy (34% vs 38%), and tyrosine kinase inhibitors (33% vs 33%).

 The primary end point of the trial was PFS.
 Secondary end points included ORR and changes in patient-reported outcomes, including pain, symptom burden, physical functioning, role functioning, and health-related quality of life, as well as safety.